cookyt/huffman-encoder/README.md

 and a discussion on possible ways to improve on them.

 ##1.2 Build Instructions
 The tools are built using the g++ compiler and GNU Make on a Linux machine.
 It is probably possible to build them on a Windows machine using Cygwin or MinGW, but this has not been tested.
+There are no dependancies other than the standard libraries.

 To build the tools, simply call `make` in the root directory.
-Two binary files should be produced: `huffmanencode` and `huffmandecode`.
+This will produce the binary `huf`.

 ##1.3 Interface
 Each of the tools takes a mandatory input file and an optional output file as arguments.
 If no output file is specified, the output is printed to standard output.
 To call, simply type one of

-    huffmanencode input [output]
+    huf -e input [output]

+to encode a file, and

-    huffmandecode input [output]
+    huf -d input [output]

+to decode it.

 The brackets indicate an optional parameter, and should not be typed literally.

-Each of these calls will produce a single output file, and the output `huffmanencode` becomes the input to `huffmandecode`.
+Each of these calls will produce a single output file, and the output `huf -e` becomes the input to `huf -d`.
+Note, without a switch, the program defaults to encoding a file, and calling it as `dehuf` (via symlinking or renaming the binary) will make it default to decoding.

 #2.
 Implementation